z3lx/waifu2x-tensorrt/README.md

 - Add more options for video
 - Add GUI

+## Acknowledgments
+- [waifu2x](https://github.com/nagadomi/nunif/tree/master/waifu2x): The original waifu2x super-resolution model, which serves as the foundation for this project.
+- [tensorrt-cpp-api](https://github.com/cyrusbehr/tensorrt-cpp-api): A reference for TensorRT integration in C++.
+Some code snippets have been adapted from that repository.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/z3lx/waifu2x-tensorrt/blob/main/LICENSE).